 3. Easier Application Process

-Another benefit of community college is the low or no application fee.
-The Mount does not charge its prospective students to apply.
-The convenient online application only takes 10 minutes to complete.
+Another benefit of the easy community college application process is the low application fee or the lack of an application fee.
+The Mount doesn’t charge an application fee, and our online application takes just 10 to 15 minutes to complete.

 Cons of Attending Community College